 Thanos is an insane monster whose plan makes no sense, and that's the point.
 Of course he could simply double the amount of food in the universe.
-Nobody who preaches unimaginable genocide gets to that mindset because they've rationally weighed and eliminated all the alternatives.
-They get there by being a genocidal monster from the ground up.
+Nobody who preaches unimaginable genocide gets to that mindset because they've rationally considered and tearfully been forced to eliminate all of the infinitely many less unimaginably genocidal alternatives.
+They get there by being a genocidal monster from the ground up, and the rest is backfill.
 The film's climax is an absolutely amazing, shocking choice.
 It one hundred percent lands.

 Ant-Man and the Wasp is one of only two MCU films I still haven't seen.
 To this day the physics of the Ant-Man movies remain absolutely stupid even by comic book movie standards.
 DOES HE STILL HAVE HIS INERTIAL MASS OR NOT.
 HOW CAN HE PUNCH WITH THE FULL FORCE OF A HUMAN WHILE STILL BEING LIGHT ENOUGH TO RIDE AN ANT.
 IT DOESN'T COMPUTE.